 Population projections show that rural Illinois will face serious issues in the next decade and beyond, with population declines, shrinking young population cohorts, and increasing proportions of elderly that may retire and/or move out of Illinois, closing many small businesses that have provided essential services for many years.
 This may result in loss of tax revenues needed to support infrastructure, education and other services important to maintaining local quality of life in some areas.
 Anticipating these changes and designing programs to take advantage of resources and opportunities now will help avert more serious issues in the future.
 This policy brief suggests approaches to expand opportunities for successful strategies to promote prosperity in rural counties.
 FULL REPORT

 Andy Blanke and Norman Walzer (December 2018).
-Illinois Municipal Policy Journal, Vol. 3.
+Illinois Municipal Polity Journal, Vol. 3.
 This article examines the funding status of downstate (which includes suburban) Illinois police and fire pension funds in relation to professional recommendations, the numbers of participants, benefits, actuarial assets and liabilities.
-In addition, relationships between municipal characteristics and changes in funding ratios are analyzed to provide insight into the factors associated with changes in funding ratios.
-This article concludes with a discussion of potential approaches for addressing rising pension costs with possible implications for Illinois.
+In addition, relationships between municipal characteristics and changes in funding rations are analyzed to provide insight into the factors associated with changes in funding ratios.
+This article concludes with a discussion of potential approaches for addresses rising pension costs with possible implications for Illinois.
 FULL REPORT

 Options to streamline the system for delivering local government services in Illinois were significantly increased with passage of recommendations by the Task Force on Government Consolidation and Unfunded Mandates report issued in 2016.
 While no mandates were included, subsequent legislation enables residents and local public officials to redesign collaboration among local government units and agencies to deliver services in different ways, possibly at lower costs and property taxes.
 The report contains responses by 500 local public officials, plus the testimony and deliberations of the Task Force leading to subsequent legislation.
 FULL REPORT (note: PDF is 35MB)